-Since all designs except the shunt active power filter are intended to be used in conjunction with multiple devices in the home, the device must be made inexpensive enough that the average off-grid home owner would be able and willing to purchase one unit for each device which injects current harmonics, thereby creating harmonic distortion.
-The shunt active power filter must be made inexpensive enough that one can be purchased by the average off-grid home owner.
+Since the final product is designed to be used in conjunction with multiple devices in the home, the device must be made inexpensive enough that the average off-grid home owner would be able and willing to purchase one unit for each device which injects current harmonics, thereby creating harmonic distortion.

-The passive and series active filtering designs would likely be very comparable in terms of cost.
-Although the passive filter requires large inductor and capacitor values for the high cutoffs and low frequencies used, many series active filter designs require power MOSFETs as well as a high DC voltage supply, both of which can be expensive.
+The two filtering designs would likely be very comparable in terms of cost.
+Although the passive filter requires large inductor and capacitor values for the high cutoffs and low frequencies used, many active filter designs require power MOSFETs, which can be expensive.